 Tradition, Innovation and Participation

 Rooted in the Lutheran tradition of worship as well as other creative and innovative forms of worship, we value congregational participation and excellence in music and preaching.
-Worship leadership each Sunday involves our pastors, assisting ministers, musicians, readers, and congregational members who volunteer to serve by ushering, preparing communion, serving communion, and providing treats and coffee for our fellowship time following the 10:30 am worship.
+Worship leadership each Sunday involves our pastors, assisting ministers, musicians, and congregational members who volunteer to serve by reading, ushering, preparing communion, serving communion, and providing treats and coffee for our fellowship time following the 10:30 am worship.
 We deeply value the participation of all who wish to serve in worship!

 Our Musical Calling